 505 and 513 and subsection (d) and this subsection shall be governed by the

 provisions of the Probate Act of 1975, as a barrable, noncontingent claim.

-(f) A petition to modify or terminate child support or allocation of parental responsibilities shall not delay any child support enforcement litigation or
+(f) A petition to modify or terminate child support or the allocation of parental responsibilities, including parenting time, shall not delay any child support enforcement litigation or

 supplementary proceeding on behalf of the obligee, including, but not limited

 to, a petition for a rule to show cause, for non-wage garnishment, or for a